Mechanically polished Concrete/MPC Guidelines/Slab Quality

 - Compressive Strength: Minimum 32 MPa structural mix (40 MPa highly recommended for premium zero-stone or nil-exposure finishes).
 Soft, standard 20–25 MPa driveway mixes will crumble under heavy planetary grinding.

-- Zero Crusher Dust or Substitutes: The mix must use clean, washed sharp sands.
-Strictly no crusher dust, crusher fines, heavy slag, or high fly ash replacements.
+- Zero Crusher Dust: The mix must use clean, washed sharp sands.
 Crusher dust destroys the cement paste density, absorbs excessive water, and leaves a dead, dusty, micro-pitted surface that cannot take a crisp, high-gloss mechanical polish.

 - Surface Flatness: Finished to a strict Class A / Class 1 flatness tolerance using a mechanical power trowel (helicopter).
 Rolling foundations or deep trowel ridges destroy aggregate consistency during grinding.